mercethem/Service_Events_Logging/README.md

 To install the project, follow these steps:

-1. Clone or download the project.
+1. Clone or download the project to "C:\Service_Events_Logging".
 2. Run the executable file as an administrator and follow the prompts.

 > :warning:  After installation or uninstallation, remember to restart your computer.
 Additionally, after an uninstallation, use the delete option (3) to ensure the service file is properly removed.